fractalkitty/eleventy-base-blog/content/blog/003_polyhedra/thirdpost.md

 title: Polyhedra
 description: A cloudy day for learning
 date: 2024-10-31
-tags: [mathober,11ty,haiku, pico-8,music,p5js]
+tags: [mathober, haiku, polyhedra, p5js]
 ---

 Today's log:

 ## Haiku

 <blockquote class="haiku">
 you were warm and loved<br>
 when you passed - now remembered<br>
 a light among trees
 </blockquote>

 ## Mathober p5.js Sketch

-Just some rotating dynkin diagrams.  <a href= "hhttps://codepen.io/fractalkitty/pen/WNVJBLP" target="_blank" rel="noopener noreferrer"> Code is here.</a>
+Just some rotating dynkin diagrams. <a href= "https://codepen.io/fractalkitty/pen/WNVJBLP" target="_blank" rel="noopener noreferrer"> Code is here.</a>

 <img src="./lie.png" alt="blueprint design with dynkin diagrams rotating around a center." >

 ## Polyhedra Library

 I played with a mathober sketch to make more polyhedra - do we need a p5js library?
 There is a start of one in this.

 <div class="iframe-container">
 	<iframe